How to Get Nail Polish Off Painted Walls?

 1- Borax:

-While borax works great with walls, it is not good to use on wallpaper.
+While borax works great with walls, do not use it on wallpaper.

 2- Rubbing Alcohol:

-Another cheap product that is quite effective.
-You will need to use a little elbow grease when applying rubbing alcohol.
+Rubbing alcohol is another cheap product that is quite effective in removing nail polish from your walls.
+Depending on the stain you might need to use a little elbow grease when applying this solvent.

 3- Nail Polish:

-This may sound counterintuitive, but applying a fresh coat of wet nail polish may lift the dry nail polish from the wall.
+This may sound counterintuitive, but applying a fresh coat of wet fingernail polish may lift the dry nail polish from the wall.

 Can you use nail polish remover?